-Tempus, a company that uses artificial intelligence to advance precision medicine, banked $200 million financing rounds that includes a massive valuation of $8.1 billion dollars.
+Tempus, a company that uses artificial intelligence to advance precision medicine, banked $200 million in financing rounds, driving the company to a massive valuation of $8.1 billion.

 The company announced the series G-2 round Thursday.
 Investors include Baillie Gifford, Franklin Templeton, Google, Novo Holdings, and funds and accounts managed by T. Rowe Price.